dper/pumptweet/README.md

 Configuring Twitter
 ===================

 To get the client validated with Twitter, use your favorite web browser.
-This assumes you already have an account.
+This assumes you already have a Twitter account.
 * Go to <https://dev.twitter.com/>.
 * Sign in using the link in the upper right corner.
 * Hover your mouse over your avatar in the upper right corner.
 Click on `My applications`.